-Every day, businesses are discovering new ways to tap into the power and potential of big data.
+Every day, businesses are discovering new ways to tap into the power and potential of.
 Due to access to unprecedented amounts of information on business performance and consumer behaviour, companies are now able to refine their products and services in limitless ways.

 The insurance industry provides a good example of data being leveraged to help make beneficial business decisions.
 This industry is a natural fit for business intelligence (BI) and analytics, since it is based on risk.

 The decision to take out an insurance policy, by both commercial and personal customers, is based on the likelihood of an adverse event occurring and negatively affecting them financially.
 Insurers offer coverage to customers based on a number of factors, which together can be used as an assessment of the cost of covering any claims.